akrzos/cfme-performance/ansible/install/README.md

 1. Workload Driver - Hosts cfme-performance and cfme_tests (perf fork)
 2. Monitoring Host - Hosts Carbon/Graphite/Grafana for system performance monitoring
-3. Results/Logs Host - Hosts an ELK stack to review testing results and log files from appliances
+3. Results/Logs Host - Hosts an ELK stack to review testing results and log files from appliances All should be built on RHEL7/Centos7

 ### monitorhost.yml
 ```
 [root@perf ansible]# ansible-playbook -i hosts.local install/monitorhost.yml
 ```
-Creates a monitoring host machine by installing graphite/grafana and collectd on a single machine.
+Creates a monitoring host machine by installing carbon/graphite/grafana and collectd on a single machine.
 This basically combines graphite.yml, grafana.yml, grafana-dashboards.yml in a single playbook.

 #### graphite.yml
 ```
 [root@perf ansible]# ansible-playbook -i hosts.local install/graphite.yml
 ```
-Installs graphite onto a machine designated as a graphite host.
+Installs carbon/graphite onto a machine designated as a monitor host.

 #### grafana.yml
 ```
 [root@perf ansible]# ansible-playbook -i hosts.local install/grafana.yml
 ```
-Installs grafana onto a machine designated as a grafana host.
-Usually this is co-located with the Graphite host.
+Installs grafana onto a machine designated as a monitor host.
+Usually this is co-located with the carbon/graphite host.

 #### grafana-dashboards.yml
 ```